GluuFederation/docs-casa-prod/docs/source/developer/intro-plugin.md

 1. Test your plugin on a realistic Gluu Server instance (pre-production environment of your organization).
 Once approved give the plugin its final version (e.g. 1.0.0), generate the final jar file, and deploy in production.

 !!!
 Note
     Neither Gluu Casa nor Gluu Server requires to be **restarted** when you are developing plugins.
-In case you need to alter the directory schema, only the LDAP service needs a restart.
+In case you need to alter the lightweight directory schema, only the LDAP service needs a restart.